Search

 • Managing a computer vision application in production requires battle-tested release management, version management, security, access management, monitoring and debugging, and edge-to-cloud data connectors with offline buffering.

-• Also, CV applications usually involve complex workflows around the DL model that determine the application performance greatly, such as image-cropping, frame-buffering/-skipping, parallelized processing, and more.
+• CV applications usually involve complex workflows around the DL model determining the application performance greatly.
+These include image-cropping, frame-buffering/-skipping, parallelized processing, etc.

-Extensive, custom development leads to massive code repositories that are hard to understand and difficult to continuously maintain, often not reusable.
+Extensive, custom development leads to massive, complex code repositories that are difficult to continuously maintain.
+And they are often not reusable.

-• As a no-code platform, Viso provides a visual editor with drag-and-drop functionality to build and update applications much faster with pre-built modules.
+• As a highly intuitive infrastructure, Viso provides a visual editor with drag-and-drop functionality.
+This allows teams to build and update applications much faster with pre-built modules.
 Over 2’500 function nodes are included to send emails, SMS, slack messages, and more.

-• It provides all the tools and infrastructure needed to manage the process of scaling computer vision applications from staging to production, with all the debugging and lifecycle management tools (device management, release management, access management, etc.).
+• Viso Suite provides all the tools and infrastructure needed to manage the process of scaling computer vision applications.
+This process includes all steps from staging to production, with all debugging and lifecycle management tools.
+I.e. device management, release management, access management, etc.

-• Viso Suite supports a long list of all state-of-the-art frameworks, such as TensorFlow, PyTorch, Torch, along with an extensive list of image classification and object detection algorithms, including YOLOv3, YOLOv7, YOLOR, SSD, PoseNet, ResNet, and many more.
+• Viso Suite supports a long list of all state-of-the-art frameworks, such as TensorFlow, PyTorch, and Torch.
+It includes an extensive list of image classification and object detection algorithms, including YOLOv3, YOLOv7, YOLOR, SSD, PoseNet, ResNet, etc.

-• The Viso Platform is designed to power real-world computer vision applications that require the deployment of AI models that are optimized for on-device machine learning (including TensorFlow Lite or Lightweight OpenPose).
+• Viso Suite infrastructure powers real-world computer vision applications requiring optimized AI models for on-device machine learning.
+These include TensorFlow Lite or Lightweight OpenPose.

-• Applications built on Viso are portable: Change with one click from video file to IP camera, to USB camera or use multi-camera; select the processing chip (VPU, TPU, GPU, CPU) from dropdown menus and use them in combination (parallelized processing).
+• Applications built on Viso are portable.
+With a single click, users can convert video files to an IP camera, a USB camera, or a multi-camera.
+Then, you can select the processing chip (VPU, TPU, GPU, CPU) for combined use (parallelized processing).

 Advantages: Much faster, dramatically simpler, and agile – therefore reduced costs and robust architecture.

-Computer Vision Platform Viso Suite, pre-built modules, and no code development
+Computer Vision Platform Viso Suite, pre-built modules, and application development

 Case Study – Object Detection Application

 A leading IT technology provider used Viso Suite to deliver a computer vision project for a large European airport.
-After one week of using and learning Viso Suite, he built a complex vision application.
-He used pre-installed CCTV cameras to detect a large number of transport trolleys and visualize their status (loaded/unloaded) in a custom real-time dashboard – all on Viso Suite.
+After one week of using and learning Viso Suite, they built a complex vision application.
+They used pre-installed CCTV cameras to detect a large number of transport trolleys and visualize their status, loaded vs. unloaded.
+This was managed completely in a custom real-time dashboard, all on Viso Suite.

 The user reported significant time savings.
-Visual tools make it much easier for computer vision engineers and AI professionals to create and update the workflow with pre-built modules.
+Visual tools simplify the creation and updating of workflows with pre-built modules.
 The ability to skip writing manual code saves a lot of time.
 Releasing updates and computer vision deployments are easy and do not require CLI/terminal.

 What’s Next?

-Computer vision platforms provide a powerful way for businesses and enterprises to deliver computer vision projects dramatically faster and at lower costs.
-No-code and low-code tools help to speed up computer vision development drastically.
+Computer vision infrastructure provides a powerful way for organizations to deliver end-to-end computer vision projects.
+Automated features help to speed up computer vision development drastically.
 Managed and integrated infrastructure helps businesses deliver computer vision in retail, manufacturing, logistics, healthcare, transportation, and other industries.

 Contact us to schedule a personal demo.